Soy milk is delicious, but making it can be a chore – a long, time consuming, slightly messy chore.

 Tribest Life Soyabella SB 130-B Soy and Nut Milk Maker

-- Accessories: Two stainless steel screens, measuring cup, blade stand
+- Accessories: Two stainless steel screens, one measuring cup, one blade stand

 - Weight: 5.4 lbs (2.45kg)